 Reciprocal CPA licenses

 If you are licensed in another state with qualifications equivalent to those in Mississippi, it is possible to receive a reciprocal CPA license if you have spent four out of last 10 years practicing public accounting as a licensed CPA.
-Currently, the certifications and licenses of all U.S. states and territories with the exception of the Virgin Islands is considered equivalent to Mississippi.
+Currently, the certifications and licenses of all U.S. states and territories with the exception of the Virgin Islands is considered equivalent to the Mississippi State Board of Public Accountancy.
 Complete the Application for Reciprocal CPA License and send it the board of the state in which your license is held.
 The application is returned to you once the state licensing board fills out the appropriate sections, and you must then have the document notarized in Mississippi.
 You must also fill out the Request for Employment Verification for every previous supervisor over the past decade and send them with the application.
 Complete the Authorization for Interstate Exchange of Examination and Licensure Information to the Board in the state in which you hold your CPA license or where you passed the Uniform CPA Exam.
-Send the completed paperwork and applicable fees to the MSBPA.
+Send the completed paperwork and applicable fees to the Mississippi State Board of Public Accountancy.

 Continuing Professional Education Requirements

-CPAs licensed in Mississippi must complete 40 hours of continuing professional education (CPE) annually.
+CPAs licensed by the Mississippi State Board of Public Accountancy must complete 40 hours of continuing professional education (CPE) annually.
 Newly licensed CPAs are exempt from the requirement for the first year after receiving their license.
 CPAs may carry over up to 20 CPE hours from one year to the next.

 Of those 40 CPE hours, at least eight (20 percent) must involve accounting and auditing.
 Four of the hours must be in Ethics, Professional Conduct and Public Accountancy Laws and Regulations.
 Report your annual hours on the Continuing Professional Education Reporting Form, even if your hours did not reach the required minimum.
 In fact, you must report CPE hours even if the annual total is zero.